Skip to content

 Note

-Nothing will be released if any of the content on the server already has a release with the version that you specify in vcfa.version.
+Nothing will be released if any of the content on the server already has a release with the version that you specify in the vcfa.version parameter.

 Clean Up Content